dewsly/smart-search/README.md

 Function called when query changes and is >= minCharacters

 `results`
-Array of grouped results, used for rendering the listing of result items
+Array of grouped results, used for rendering the listing of result items.
+See Results Object section for details on expected formatting.

 `renderItem`
 Function returning JSX.
 Used to render the selected item.